Learn-by-doing on a permaculture farm in Punjab, India

 Espacio para aparcar autocaravanas

-We have a patch of land about 100 meters from the farm where we have enough space for campervans and motorhomes.
+We have a patch of land about 100 meters from the farm where depending on the kind of campervan you have, we can figure it out together.
+Please dicuss this in advance with us.

 • ¿Cuántos voluntarios puedes hospedar?